ajknh/PastramiHunter/README.md

+# What's New!
+`(Karl Leonardi) ==>` I have deleted the old photos, and created a new folder with all the photos in it.
+This will make the /main branch a little less cluttered.

 # Pastrami Hunter
 This is the Game Jam Game GitHub repository.
 This uses PyGame.
 To install it, please see https://www.pygame.org